 Annual Meeting Travel Scholarships

 Travel scholarships are awarded each year for international attendees from eight different geographical regions (one per region): Central America & the Caribbean, Central and Southern Africa, China & Associated Countries, Eastern Europe, Far East and Australasia, Indian Sub-Continent, North Africa & the Middle East and South America.
-The deadline for scholarships to the 2013 4th Quadrennial Meeting of the World Federation of Neuro-Oncology, being held in conjunction with the 18th annual Scientific Meeting and Education Day of the Society for Neuro-Oncology is July 1, 2013.
-To download the application, click here.
+Applications are accepted each spring for attendance at the November annual meeting.
+Information is posted on the meeting page on the SNO website each year.

 SNO International Outreach Mission

 The Society for Neuro-Oncology (SNO) understands that brain tumors do not recognize geographical boundaries.
-Through this initiative, SNO seeks to promote clinical and research activities in both pediatric and adult neuro-oncology in developing regions of the world.
+SNO seeks to promote clinical and research activities in both pediatric and adult neuro-oncology in developing regions of the world.

 Geographical Interest Areas and SNO International Volunteers

 With the support of the SNO membership and volunteer leaders, we seek to provide educational materials, teaching and training resources as well as information on international fellowships and funding opportunities.
-To view a list of our current activities and those we are planning for the future, click here.
+Information regarding these items and more are updated and posted on the SNO website as they become available.